stuartfowler/CEMT/Documentation/stereotypes.md

 ### NoneControl

-The `NoneControl` stereotype uses the `Class` class as a metaclass, and provides a stereotype for a null `SecurityControl` which is used when a `ThreatModelAction` does not have any feasible security miitgations.
+The `NoneControl` stereotype uses the `Class` class as a metaclass, and provides a stereotype for a null `SecurityControl` which is used when a `ThreatModelAction` does not have any feasible security mitigations.
 This aids with the formation of structured expressions and queries in the model, by differentiating the `NoneControl` that represents the lack of an applicable security controls from other `SecurityControl`s used within the threat model.

 ```mermaid
     classDiagram